What Is ALM (Application Lifecycle Management)?

 It’s also where you design the application, based on those needs.
 It’s important to get this phase right in order to produce the best possible product.

-Development is where your idea transforms into an application.
+Development is where your idea transforms into a product or application.
 This is also where SDLC factors into ALM.
-In DevOps, this phase covers “verify” and “preprod”.
+In DevOps, this phase covers “verify” and “preproduction.”

 In this stage, the product is built, tested, and deployed.
 Those efforts are repeated until the product is ready for release.